jeanCarloMachado/whatnext/README.md

 ```
 Where the columns are:
 1. name of the subject
-2. priority of it for you
+2. priority of the subject (0 to the least important 100 to the most)
-3. energy level that you need to study it
+3. the complexity of the subject (0 to the easiest 100 to the hardest)
 4. optional description of what to do in the next session

 The output of the program will a contextualized list of priorities to